 Greece's industrial production contracted 4.9 percent from a year earlier in June 2020, following a 7.8 percent slump in the previous month, as output fell for all categories: energy (-9.8 percent vs -2.3 percent); consumer durables (-6.4 percent vs -36.8 percent); capital goods (-3.7 percent vs -12.1 percent); intermediate goods (-3.3 percent vs -11.2 percent); and consumer non-durable goods (-0.7 percent vs -7.4 percent).

 Industrial Production in Greece averaged -0.87 percent from 2000 until 2020, reaching an all time high of 11.90 percent in March of 2000 and a record low of -13.80 percent in January of 2009.
 This page provides the latest reported value for - Greece Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Greece Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020.

-Industrial Production in Greece is expected to be 1.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Greece to stand at 1.50 in 12 months time.
-In the long-term, the Greece Industrial Production is projected to trend around 2.20 percent in 2020, according to our econometric models.
+Industrial Production in Greece is expected to be -4.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Industrial Production in Greece to stand at 7.50 in 12 months time.
+In the long-term, the Greece Industrial Production is projected to trend around 5.10 percent in 2021 and 2.50 percent in 2022, according to our econometric models.